Qlik Sense apps contain data, and use visualizations to explore that data. Make discoveries by applying selections to visualizations.

 The Data manager lets you quickly add and transform data.
 You can also associate data tables.
 The Data load editor uses scripts to connect to a data source and retrieve the data.
 See Loading and managing data with Data Manager and Using the data load editor.

 Measures are calculations used in visualizations.
 Measures are created from an expression composed of aggregation functions, such as Sum or Max, combined with one or several fields.
 See Measures and Using expressions in visualizations.

 Dimensions are fields used in visualizations.
 Dimensions determine how the data in a visualization is grouped.
 For example: total sales per country or number of products per supplier.
 See Dimensions and Fields.

 Sheets contain data visualizations, such as charts and tables.
 You create structure in your app by grouping visualizations on sheets.
 For example, you could have a sheet for North American sales, and a different sheet for Europe.
 For more information, see Structuring an app using sheets and Visualizations.

 Bookmarks are shortcuts to a certain set of selections and chart expansions.
 See Bookmarking selections.

 Stories are based on snapshots of visualizations.
 You present your data by creating a story that guides you to new insights by combining snapshots of data at specific times and selection states.
-See Data storytelling.
+See Sharing insights with data storytelling.